ManLykArham/AI-Image-Generator/README.md

 Fast forward to today: after graduating from university, I decided to revisit my projects to see how I could improve them.
 One limitation of using OpenMidJourney's free API was that the API key only lasted for three days, meaning I constantly needed to regenerate it.
 With my improved understanding of `fetch()`, APIs, and backend technologies like Node.js for securely storing API keys, I decided to replace OpenMidJourney's API with OpenAI's DALL-E API.
 This not only eliminated the issue of re-generating keys every few days but also provided a cost-effective solution for image generation.

 This time, I challenged myself to fully integrate OpenAI's API for generating images.
 I used Node.js with Express to set up a backend that handles requests to OpenAI, fetches the generated images, and sends them to the front end for display.
-Setting up the backend was crucial, as it allowed me to securely store the API key in an `.env` file—something I hadn't done in the first version, where the key was exposed in the front end.
+Setting up the backend was crucial, as it allowed me to securely store the API key in an `.env` file something I hadn't done in the first version, where the key was exposed in the front end.

 In conclusion, this project has shown me how much progress I’ve made over the past year and how far my programming skills have come.
 However, there’s still a lot to learn and improve, especially in areas like optimising application performance and exploring even more advanced API integrations.